 - How to make the SCHWA Vowel – Video

 - The schwa – Lesson plan

 - Schwa exercise – Worksheet

 Stress and Intonation

 Even if your students have nailed every single individual sound in English, their accent may still sound a bit funny.
 If this happens, it’s likely due to an incorrect use of word stress, sentence stress or intonation.
 This often takes place when these pronunciation features differ a lot from the ones present in the learner’s native tongue.

 You need to remember that, just like with individual sounds, it may take your students some time to identify which syllable or word is stressed as well as if the intonation is flat, falling or rising.
-For this reason, it’s always important to take your time to, first of all, raise your students’ awareness of these aspects through plenty of ESL listening exercises before you can ask them to produce the language.
+For this reason, it’s always important to take your time to, first of all, raise your students’ awareness of these aspects through plenty of ESL listening exercises (as well as speaking activities) before you can ask them to produce the language.

 - 2-Syllable Words Stress in American English – Video

 - Word Stress and Three Syllable Words – Video